viniciusfratin/neide/README.md

 > ctest --test-dir build/tests/

 ### Run sample
-In order to run a sample for the system with mocked external data, run
+In order to run a sample for the system with mocked external data, build the system and then run

 > ./build/code/main/main